ros4hri/hri_face_identification/README.md

   whether or not unknown faces will be added to the database.
 If set to false, only *previously identified* faces are recognised (and the face database will not be modified).
+- `~identify_all_faces` (default: `false`):
+  whether or not already-tracked faces are re-identified.
+If false, face identification is only performed when face id changes, ie a currently-tracked face will not be re-identified every frame; if true, all received faces (on `/humans/faces/<id>/aligned`) will run through face identification at every frame.

 ### Topics